 The Tying Of the Pirith Nool

-Once the Master of Ceremonies ties the bride and groom’s fingers, he is required to pour pirith pan (holy water) on it.
+Once the Master of Ceremonies ties the bride and groom’s fingers, he is then required to pour pirith pan (holy water) from a Kandiyan crafted silver jug.
 This is a prominent ritual in any Sinhalese-Buddhist wedding.
 The ritual is significant because water and earth are two sacred elements in Buddhism.

 Gifting of white cloth

-This is the most beautiful and heart-warming part of Sri Lankan wedding culture.
+Regarded as the most beautiful and heart-warming part of Sri Lankan wedding culture.
 It is also the time when the groom promises the bride’s parents to take care of their daughter for the rest of his life.

 Milk and Kiribath

 No wedding is complete without a touch of sweetness.
 In the western wedding culture, the couple usually cut a wedding cake.
-Similarly, in a Sinhala-Buddhist wedding, it is the milk rice or kiribath which is the most special dish among the sweetmeats.
+Similarly, in a Sinhala-Buddhist wedding, it is the milk rice or kiribath touted as the most special dish among the sweetmeats.

 Also Read: Tangalle Beach

 On her wedding day, the bride usually wears a heavily embroidered silk saree with a peplum style ruffle around the waist and a long blouse.
 The saree is weighed down with beads, pearls, stones, and sequins.
 The bridal saree usually boasts of gold and silver thread work.
 Certain brides also choose blouses with puffy sleeves in order with the royal custom.

 The mul and uma are made for the kings and is worn only on special occasions.
-The groom’s outfit comprises of four parts: hat, jacket, mul and uma, and shoes.
+The groom’s outfit comprises of: hat, jacket, mul and uma, and shoes.
 From head to toe, the groom’s outfit is heavily embroidered with silver and gold thread.
 The jacket and shoes match the hat.
 The groomsmen also wear similar outfits but not as grand as the groom.
 It is often referred to as Nilame costume.

 At the Poruwa ceremony, a saree and jacket, usually made of red material is handed over to the bride by the groom’s mother.
-At the time of homecoming, the bride is required to wear this attire and enter her new home.
+During the time of homecoming, the bride is required to wear this attire and enter her new home.